This post contains affiliate links.

 When Dimple Met Rishi – This wins best YA of the year from me.
 This story was fun and light with an undertone of pushing back against parental expectations.
 I loved this from start to finish.

 The Assistants – Fun fact about me: books where characters are making bad choices and in danger of getting caught stress me out!
 This is why I can’t finish Breaking Bad – it gives me INTENSE anxiety to watch.
+So, after about a third of this book, which is admittedly rather lighthearted, I took a break.
+I came back to it and I’m so glad I finished it!

 My hold for When Dimple Met Rishi FINALLY came in today, after being on hold for at least two months!
 Glad to hear you liked it!
 Also, yay for Dark Matter!
 If you’ve not yet read The Time Travelers Wife, you should – it’s like an elevated literary fiction version of DM ?